Illicit Discharge Detection & Elimination

 • Improper connection of sanitary sewers

-• Dumping or spilling of paint, household cleaners and chemicals, yard waste, fertilizer, oil and other hazardous materials in or near the storm drain
+• Dumping or spilling of: Paint, household cleaners, chemicals, yard waste, fertilizer, oil, and other hazardous materials in or near the storm drain

-These discharges are considered ‘illicit’ because public stormwater systems are not designed to accept non-stormwater wastes.
-Stormwater systems do not treat stormwater in the same way that sanitary sewage or waste water is treated.
-These wastes are treated at a wastewater treatment plant to achieve a legally specific water quality standard before being discharged to our surface waters.
+Public stormwater systems are not designed to accept these wastes.
+Stormwater systems do not treat stormwater in the same way that sanitary sewage or waste water does.
+These wastes go to a wastewater treatment plant to achieve a legally-specific water quality before being discharged to our surface waters.

 Exceptions